 PROS

-I didn’t have a lot of food photography equipment in the beginning and when I was first starting out, I would shoot overhead images by standing over the food and holding the camera.
-It doesn’t get much easier than that, right?
-There’s no extra gear needed!
-You look, you lean and you hope you got the shot.
-And, sometimes you get it!
-But, sometimes wasn’t enough for me or my clients.
+I didn’t have a lot of food photography equipment when I was first starting out.
+I would shoot overhead images by standing over the food and holding the camera.
+It didn’t require extra gear and felt like an easy approach to capturing overhead food images.

 CONS

-When I would hold the camera, a lot of my overhead shots either looked off balance or a little out of focus when I would review them later.
-This caused a lot of inconsistencies in all of my images, not just my overhead shots.
-As I gained more experience with client work, I noticed that a popular request was to get overhead images that could work well horizontally as well as vertically to accommodate different media orientations.
-Holding the camera always made this really difficult to achieve.
-Several images and a sore back later, holding the camera was too much of a guessing game for me.
-So, I decided to get a tripod.
+As I gained more experience, I noticed that a popular request was to get overhead images that could work well horizontally as well as vertically to accommodate different media orientations.
+Holding the camera always made this really difficult to achieve without having to take a bunch of extra shots.
+Several images and a sore back later, holding the camera became too much of a guessing game for certain client projects, so I needed to find a more reliable option.

-If you shoot food with your iPhone camera, you are probably holding your iPhone to take pictures… am I right?
-While it’s super convenient to hold the iPhone camera to take a picture, this can cause issues with food photography including blurry images and poor composition choices – which make your food images look low quality.
+For my iPhone shooters, if you shoot food photography with your iPhone camera, you are probably always holding your iPhone to take pictures.
+It’s super convenient to hold the iPhone to take a picture, but this can cause a lot of issues with iPhone food photography, including blurry images, poor angle choices and grainy-looking images.

 READ MORE ABOUT: THE BEST IPHONE TRIPOD FOR FOOD PHOTOGRAPHY